Linear motor: Amusement rides

 There are many roller coasters throughout the world that use LIMs to accelerate the ride vehicles.
 The first being Flight of Fear at Kings Island and Kings Dominion, both opening in 1996.
 Battlestar Galactica: Human VS Cylon & Revenge of the Mummy at Universal Studios Singapore opened in 2010.
 They both use LIMs to accelerate from certain point in the rides.

-Revenge of the Mummy also is located at Universal Studios Hollywood and Universal Studios Florida.
-The Incredible Hulk Coaster and VelociCoaster at Universal's Islands of Adventure also uses linear motors.
+Revenge of the Mummy (located at both Universal Studios Hollywood and Universal Studios Florida), Hagrid's Magical Creatures Motorbike Adventure, and VelociCoaster at Universal Islands of Adventure use linear motors.
 At Walt Disney World, Rock 'n' Roller Coaster Starring Aerosmith at Disney's Hollywood Studios and Guardians of the Galaxy: Cosmic Rewind at Epcot both use LSM to launch their ride vehicles into their indoor ride enclosures.

+In 2023 a hydraulic launch roller coaster, Top Thrill Dragster at Cedar Point in Ohio, USA, was renovated and the hydraulic launch replaced with a weaker multi-launch system using LSM, that creates less g-force.